9 Top-Rated Beaches in Tofino

 Spread over two coves with steep, rocky backdrops and a small island in between, Tonquin is simply stunning.
 Small ravines running back from the beach are perfect for exploration and unique photos.
 Views out from the beach are to Wickaninnish Island and the Pacific beyond.

 If you feel the need to go for a swim or just want to dip your toes in the Pacific Ocean just to say you've done it, this is the place to make that happen.
 The beach is on a channel, and as a result has very few waves and crystal-clear water, perfect for wading.
-It's best to visit this beach at or near low tide, otherwise you won't be able to see much.
+It's best to visit this beach at or near low tide; otherwise, you won't be able to see much.

 8. Combers Beach

-For a true lonely British Colombia beach with very few people around, make the trek to Combers Beach.
+For a truly lonely British Colombia beach with very few people around, make the trek to Combers Beach.
 This beach, actually a portion of the aforementioned Long Beach, seems to collect the largest quantity of driftwood and logs of all the local coastal beaches.
 Combers Beach is almost completely flat, meaning that if you arrive at low tide, you'll have a surprisingly long walk to the water's edge.

 A large stream blocks access to the southern portion of the beach unless you choose to ford it.
 If you head northward, it won't be long before you'll be the only human on the beach.
-If you walk long enough and get to Green Point, you might come across a person or two that have descended from the park campground.
+If you walk long enough and get to Green Point, you might come across a person or two that has descended from the park campground.

 Reached via a 0.5-kilometer trail and boardwalk, the beach is accessible to anyone with a moderate ability of fitness.
 The trail descends gently towards the ocean while passing large trees.
 Eventually, you'll cross a boardwalk and emerge at the ocean, where you'll need to step down about a meter to the sand.